 When it comes to therapy and securing your first appointment, you can expect a searching process, consultation, an initial appointment, and, if things went well, a next session.
 If you’ve never been through this process before, it’s OK to feel unsure.

-- Searching: Many people begin their search for a therapist online by conducting a google search or using a free online directory.
+Many people begin their search for a therapist online by conducting a google search or using a free online directory.
 You could also contact your insurance company or ask your doctor for a referral.
-After contacting a therapist and confirming they have openings, you may want to ask logistical questions about what insurances they accept, their fees, and their availability.
+Once you confirm the therapist has openings, ask about logistics like accepted insurance, fees, and availability.
 If these match up, you can ask for a consultation.

-- Next sessions: After the initial appointment, your therapist may ask to see you weekly, or more or less often depending on your needs.
-These sessions will be focused on helping you reach the goals you set for yourself and may include role-plays, teaching you new coping skills, or working to make specific changes in your life.
+After the initial appointment, your therapist may ask to see you weekly, or more or less often depending on your needs.
+These sessions will be focused on helping you reach the goals you set for yourself and may include role-playing, teaching you new coping skills, or working to make specific changes in your life.
 You may be asked to do some “homework” outside of sessions, which helps you apply skills you are learning to real-life situations.

 What Counts as “Success” In Therapy?